Do Go On - 206 - Dungeons and Dragons

 Oh, that's so disappointing.

-If no one will sleep with you.
+Why do anything if no one will sleep with you?

-It sounds like an attitude thing to be honest Dave.
+It sounds like an attitude thing, to be honest, Dave.

 Yeah.